-On July 15, 2014, the Company entered into an Equipment Lease/Option to Purchase Agreement ("Kinder Morgan Lease") with Kinder Morgan Crude & Condensate, LLC ("Kinder Morgan") under which Kinder Morgan agreed to lease and test the effectiveness of the Company's AOT technology and equipment on one of Kinder Morgan's operating pipelines.
+On July 15, 2014, the Company entered into an Equipment Lease/Option to Purchase Agreement ("Kinder Morgan Lease") with Kinder Morgan Crude & Condensate, LLC ("Kinder Morgan") under which Kinder Morgan agreed to lease and test the effectiveness of the Company's AOT technology and equipment on one of Kinder Morgan's operating crude oil condensate pipelines.
 Equipment provided under the Lease includes a single AOT Midstream pressure vessel with a maximum flow capacity of 5,000 gallons per minute.
 The equipment was delivered to Kinder Morgan in December 2014 and installed in March 2015.
 In April 2015, during pre-start testing, low electrical impedance was measured in the unit, indicating an electrical short.
 A replacement unit was installed May 2015.
 The second unit also presented with low impedance when flooded with crude condensate from Kinder Morgan's pipeline.
 Subsequent to design modifications, a remanufactured AOT unit was installed and tested at Kinder Morgan's pipeline facility in August 2015.
 Initial results were promising, with the unit operating generally as expected.
 However, voltage dropped as preliminary tests continued, indicating decreased impedance within the AOT pressure vessel.
-QS Energy personnel and outside consultants performed a series of troubleshooting assessments and determined that, despite modifications made to the AOT, conductive materials present in the crude oil condensate continued to be the root cause of the decreased impedance.
-Based on these results, QS Energy and Kinder Morgan personnel mutually agreed to put a hold on final acceptance of equipment under the lease and temporarily suspend in-field testing to provide time to re-test crude oil condensate in a laboratory setting, and thoroughly review and test selected AOT component design and fabrication.
+QS Energy personnel and outside consultants performed a series of troubleshooting assessments and determined that, despite modifications made to the AOT, conductive materials present in the crude oil condensate appeared to be the root cause of the decreased impedance.
+Based on these results, QS Energy and Kinder Morgan personnel mutually agreed to put a hold on final acceptance of equipment under the lease and suspended in-field testing to provide time to re-test crude oil condensate in a laboratory setting, and thoroughly review and test selected AOT component design and fabrication.
 Subsequent analysis and testing led to changes in electrical insulation, inlet flow improvements and other component modifications.
-These design changes were implemented and tested by Industrial Screen and Maintenance (ISM), one of QS Energy's supply chain partners in Casper, Wyoming.
-Tests performed by ISM at its Wyoming facility indicated significant improvements to system impedance and efficiency of electric field generation.
+These design changes were implemented and tested by Industrial Screen and Maintenance (ISM), one of QS Energy

 In February 2016, the modified AOT equipment was installed at Kinder Morgan's facility.
 Pre-acceptance testing was performed in April 2016, culminating in more than 24 hours of continuous operations.
-In-field viscosity measurements and pipeline data collected during this test indicated the AOT equipment operated as expected, resulting in viscosity reductions equivalent to those measured under laboratory conditions.
+In-field viscosity measurements and pipeline data collected during this test indicated the AOT equipment operated as expected, demonstrating viscosity reductions equivalent to those measured under laboratory conditions.
 Supervisory Control And Data Acquisition ("SCADA") pipeline operating data collected by Kinder Morgan during this test indicated a pipeline pressure drop reduction consistent with expectations.
-Kinder Morgan provided the Company with a number of additional crude oil samples which were tested in the laboratory for future test correlation and operational planning purposes.
-Based on final analysis of in-field test results, SCADA operating data and subsequent analysis of crude oil samples at Temple University, Kinder Morgan and QS Energy are considering moving the AOT test facility to a different, higher-volume pipeline location.
+Results of this test were promising, however due to the short duration of the test and limited data collection, definitive conclusions regarding the AOT performance and its impact on pipeline operations could not be reached.
+Based on final analysis of in-field test results, SCADA operating data and subsequent analysis of crude oil condensate samples at Temple University, it is unlikely Kinder Morgan would use the AOT at the original test location or other condensate pipeline.
+Kinder Morgan has expressed interest in AOT operations at one of their heavy crude pipeline locations subject to results of other AOT demonstration projects and has provided the Company with additional crude oil samples which have been tested at Temple University for future test correlation and operational planning purposes.
 The Kinder Morgan Lease is currently in suspension and lease payments have not yet commenced.